skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 SkyPilot allows you to easily **run many jobs in parallel** and manage them in a single system.
 This is useful for hyperparameter tuning sweeps, data processing, and other batch jobs.

-We show a typical workflow for running many jobs with SkyPilot.
+This guide shows a typical workflow for running many jobs with SkyPilot.

 Develop a YAML for One Job
 -----------------------------------